Beef Stuffed Acorn Squash

-Beef Stuffed Acorn Squash is an easy, healthy dinner recipe the whole family will love.
-Packed with veggies & fall flavor, it’s delicious & simple to make.
+Beef Stuffed Acorn Squash is an easy dinner recipe the whole family will love.
+Packed with veggies & fall flavor, it’s a great weeknight meal!
 This post is sponsored by my friends at La Tourangelle Oils.

 If you’re looking for the ultimate fall meal, this Beef Stuffed Acorn Squash is it my friends!
-Ground beef, veggies, roasted acorn squash, melty cheddar cheese… yea, it’s kinda a dream come true.
+Ground beef, veggies, roasted acorn squash, and melty cheddar cheese.
+It’s an amazing combination of flavors.

 This Turkey Stuffed Acorn Squash recipe has been so popular on the site over the years that I thought you guys would like to see another variation of one of my favorite meals.